mgifford/drupal-security/src/concerns.rst

 was redirected to an image of a `dancing banana`_ using an approach known as `social engineering`_.
 By leveraging human vulnerability, crackers were able to gain control of critical infrastructure.
-Properly documented procedures are important, as third-party services can often be manipulated by phony email or telephone requests.
+Properly documented procedures are important, as third-party services can often be manipulated by fraudulent email or telephone requests.

 It is also important to remember that one person working in isolation cannot be expected to be an expert in all aspects of Internet security.
 This is a vast